leegee/grunt-ssi/README.md

 A string value that is used as the base HTML directory of the server, ala the Apache document root.

+#### ext
+Type: `String`
+Default value: `.html`

+A string value that is used as the extension for output files — should include a dot, if one is required.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).